moderndayNeo/carsnip/README.md

 }
 ```

-Transitions and animations create a UI true to the original
+Employ transitions and animations to create a UI true to the original

 ```css
 .Highlight.highlighted .Tooltip {